Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 **Before restarting SSH**, we must configure the firewall (UFW) to allow connections on your new custom port and the Halo server port.
 If you restart SSH first, you will be locked out.

+**Small technical note:** Since the VPS is a **public internet server** (not LAN), and we're not running the Halo client on the same machine, **TCP 2303 is not required**.
+The UFW rule allowing UDP 2302 is sufficient.
+If you were installing a Halo PC/CE server on your local machine, you would need to allow TCP 2303 as well.

 ```bash
 # Enable SSH connections on your new custom port
 sudo ufw allow 22992/tcp comment 'Custom SSH Port'